Central Air Vs. Ductless Mini-splits

 How Many Solar Panels to Run an Air Conditioner?

-If you’re interested in using solar power to run your air conditioner, you’ll need to calculate the number of solar panels required based on your system’s energy consumption and your location’s solar potential.
+Suppose you’re interested in using solar power to run your air conditioner.
+In that case, you’ll need to calculate the number of solar panels required based on your system’s energy consumption and your location’s solar potential.

-A professional solar installer can help you determine the right number of panels for your specific needs.
+A professional solar installer can help you determine the correct number of panels for your specific needs.

 Installation and Maintenance